Malachite

 L: Butte museum, Butte, Montana.
 Flourite specimen.

-caldera, some 75km across, is still underlaid by magma which
+75km across, is still underlaid by magma which still powers the

-from 40 to 126 minutes.
-The time of the next eruptions can
+40 to 126 minutes.
+The time of the next eruptions can generally be

 R: The Badlands N.P. in South Dakota show the effects of